jbytecode/ErrorsInVariables.jl/README.md

 x^*
 $$

-is unobservable and it $x$ is observed as
+is unobservable and it is observed as

 $$
 x = x^* + \delta$$